 Honestly, if you haven’t painted with ice before, you have to try it.
 It’s kind of mesmerizing.
 You’ll love it.
 Oh… ahem… so will the kids. 😉

-The paintings dried quickly in the sun, and then with their wrapping paper and card, their paper-weight and some coloured raffia, they were ready to wrap.
+The paintings dried quickly in the sun, and then with their gift-wrap and card, their paper-weight and some coloured raffia, they were ready to wrap.

 Looking good, so far!

 They wrapped their rocks, penned a message in their cards, and I helped them secure it together with the raffia.

 Voila!
 Just the cutest little homemade gift package ever!

 If you’re looking for more homemade gift wrapping ideas, check out: